fullstackchallenge-ottocar/BackEnd/README.md

-# Test Driven Development - Backend API
+# Test Driven Development - Node.js API (SQLite, Express, JSON web tokens)
 # Technologies used for backend (Development)
 - Cross-env runs scripts that set and use environment variables across platforms
 - Jest as testing framework since it provides a great testing experience for JavaScript projects